DiegoEliasCosta/diegoeliascosta.github.io/_pages/prospective-students.md

 ---

 I am always on the lookout for hiring self-motivated MSc and PhD students to work on topics related to software engineering.
+You can see our research in detail in the [Publications](./publications.md){:target="_blank"}.
 Currently, I am focused on three major research topics:
 - **Dependency Management.** How to help software maintainers at reusing open source libraries without risking the quality, security and stability of their systems?
 - **Performance Regression Testing.** How can we help software developers identify when their systems are slower, consume more energy, or use more memory than before?
-- **Software Engineering for AI systems.** AI systems are increasingly becoming part of our daily lives.
+- **Engineering AI systems.** AI systems are increasingly becoming part of our daily lives.
 How can we help software developers to build more reliable AI systems?

 > **Disclaimer** In our research we do use AI methods to understand large amounts of data, propose intelligent solutions, or as an application for software engineering techniques.
 However, our research is **not focused in developping AI methods**.
 We use AI/ML/LLMs to help software developpers at delivering better quality software.
 If you are looking for a group that is specialized in AI research, this is not the right research group for you.